Winterizing your fiddle will stabilize it and ensure that your fiddle survives the season’s humidity changes

 4. Case humidifiers

 A case designed to keep water out will be fairly good at keeping humidity in.
 Case or instrument humidifiers are popular with some players, though none of the violin makers I spoke with recommended them, mostly because they only work if used properly and it’s too easy to forget to keep them filled.
 A new generation of humidifiers filled with hydrogels that release vapor very slowly need filling less often.
+There are also new two-way humidification systems that may help with the maintenance, adding and pulling out moisture when it senses humidity levels unfavorable to your instrument.
 But remember, stability is the goal and once you open your case, you’ll be abruptly introducing a moist instrument into a dry environment.

 5. Don’t Overdo It